PhpGt/StyleGuide/classes/methods.md

 Unlike using DocBlocks, if an incorrect type is passed at runtime, the program is halted.

-## All methods should define their return type where possible.
+## All methods should define their return type where possible

 Hinting the return type of functions improves readability for both humans and programming tools.
 Ambiguity is reduced, which in turn reduces code complexity and increases code quality.